ibm-cloud-docs/log-analysis/agent/detach_agent.md

-### Detaching a logging agent from an Openshift Kubernetes cluster from the OpenShift console
+### Detaching a logging agent from the OpenShift console
 {: #detach_agent_os_console}

 This option is only valid when you deploy the logging agent from the OpenShift console.